-Check out my post on how to remove almost any stain if you need tips on specifics like grass, wax, blood, or food stains.
+Check out my in-depth tutorial on how to remove almost any stain if you need tips on specifics like grass, wax, blood, or food stains.
 The general rule of thumb is to use stain remover and detergent applied to the back of the stain.
 Rub gently to remove and then soak in a mixture of Oxi-clean and lukewarm water for 15-30 minutes.
 Launder immediately after.

 Always check the manufacturer’s instructions before treating more difficult stains or any stain on a fabric that you might be unfamiliar with.
 For clothing items that are challenging (red wine on a suede jacket?), you may be better off to seek a professional dry cleaning service.
 Show them the stain and ask if the item can be saved.